-- Family medical practitioners = 450,000
+- Family medical practitioners = 400,000

-- > Epidemiological stations = 35,000
+- Epidemiological stations = 35,000

-- \triangleright Health workers = 500,000
+- Health workers = 500,000

-- ➤ Health supervisors = 125,000
+- Health supervisors = 125,000

-- > Public health nurses = 35,000
+- Public health nurses = 35,000

-- ➤ Basic hospitals = 20,000
+- Basic hospitals = 20,000

-- ➤ Basic hospital beds = 1 million
+- Basic hospital beds = 1 million

-- > Basic hospital staff:
+- Basic hospital staff:

-- > general duty doctor = 120,000
+- General duty doctor = 120,000

-- > specialists = 100,000
+- Specialists = 120,000

-- ➤ dentists = 20,000
+- Dentists = 20,000

-- \triangleright nurses = 360,000
+- Nurses = 360.000

-- > Other technical and non-technical support staff as per requirements (Please note that the basic hospital would address to about 75% of the inpatient and specialist care needs, the remaining will be catered to at the secondary/district level and teaching/tertiary hospitals)
+Other technical and non-technical support staff as per requirements (Please note that the basic hospital would address to about 75% of the inpatient and specialist care needs, the remaining will be catered to at the secondary/district level and teaching/tertiary hospitals)

-One can see from the above that except for the hospitals and hospital beds the other requirements are not very difficult to achieve.
-Training of nurses, dentists, public health nurses would need additional investments.
+Except for the hospitals and hospital beds the other requirements are not very difficult to achieve.
+Training of nurses, dentists, and public health nurses would need additional investments.
 We have more than an adequate number of doctors, even after assuming that 80% of the registered doctors are active (as per census estimates).
-What will be needed are crash CME programs to facilitate integration of systems and reorganisation of medical education to produce a single cadre of doctors.
-The PHC health workers will have to be reoriented to fit into the epidemiological framework.
-And construction of hospitals in underserved areas either by the government or by the private sector (but only under the universal system) will have to be undertaken on a rapid scale to meet the requirements of such an organised system.
+Crash CME programs to facilitate integration of systems to produce a single cadre of doctors.
+The PRC health workers will have to be reoriented to fit into the epidemiological framework.
+And construction of hospitals in under-served areas either by the government or by the private sector (but only under the universal system) will have to be undertaken on a rapid scale to meet the requirements of such an organised system.